Zeyu-Li/create-your-business/_sources/index.rst.txt

 About
 %%%%%%%
-Businesses as an entity have been the cornerstone of economy.
+Businesses as an entity have been the cornerstone of the economy.
 Creating a business comes with many challenges but will be rewarding if successful (big if here).
 With that being said and you still want to peruse it, read on and good luck!

 🚧 **Warning**: 20% of businesses within the first year, 30% by year 2 and 50% by the five year mark according to sources